 It takes a great deal of practice for students to accurately reconstruct multi-layer arguments from a passage of raw text.
-Gratuitous assumptions are often made in authentic prose, premises are left out, and connections between premises are contentions are not clear.
+Gratuitous assumptions are often made in authentic prose, premises are left out, and connections between premises and contentions are not clear.
 The job of the argument mapper is to make all connections between reasons and contentions, and between primary and secondary-level reasons very explicit.
 There is no substitute for a skilful pedagogy that builds student's skills from achieving competence in analysing and reconstructing simple and complex arguments, eventually to multi-layer arguments.
+For example, the following two simple single arguments: